jwendyr/mapreduce.pagerank/README.md

 16/11/18 05:05:45 INFO hdfs.DFSClient: Excluding datanode DatanodeInfoWithStorage[10.5.42.12:50010,DS-48aefdc4-724c-4e80-803e-c6e92b5bf2a0,DISK]

 **Spark**
-    for input for graph in Spark only use mapper for parsing and turn of reduce. job.setNumReduceTasks(0) [go to this github link] (https://github.com/jwendyr/spark.pagerank)
+    input for graph in Spark only use mapper for parsing and turn of reduce. job.setNumReduceTasks(0) [go to this github link] (https://github.com/jwendyr/spark.pagerank)

     rm -rf spark.pagerank/